 - Cytogenetic remission: Disappearance of Philadelphia chromosome on Karyotyping.

 - Molecular remission: Negative PCR/FISH for BCR-ABL fused gene.

-The discovery of specific tyrosine kinase inhibitors, such as imatinib, dasatinib, and nilotinib, has revolutionized the treatment and prognosis of chronic myelogenous leukemia.
+The discovery of specific tyrosine kinase inhibitors, such as imatinib, dasatinib and nilotinib, has revolutionized the treatment and prognosis of chronic myelogenous leukemia.
 They inhibit the BCR-ABL specific tyrosine kinase and cause apoptosis of these cells.
-These drugs are well tolerated and achieve the hematologic remission of chronic phase CML in 95 % of cases and complete cytogenetic remission in 76 % of cases after 18 months of treatment but the molecular remission is achieved in only 26 % of cases.
+These drugs are well tolerated and achieve the hematologic remission of chronic phase CML in 95% of cases and complete cytogenetic remission in 76% of cases after 18 months of treatment, but the molecular remission is achieved in only 26% of cases.
 These drugs also delay the progression of chronic phase of CML to the accelerated phase and blast crisis, but they should be taken continuously as their discontinuation leads to relapses.

 In newly diagnosed CML, the prognostic milestones are set to achieve the complete hematologic remission in 3 months and the complete cytogenetic remission in 18 months of treatment.
 If these are not achieved, the treatment regimen has to be re-assessed.

-In accelerated and blast crisis, there is much lower response to imatinib and related drugs.
+In accelerated and blast crisis, there is a much lower response to imatinib and related drugs.
 In these cases, higher doses of drugs are given and bone marrow transplantation is advised to cure the disease.
 The supportive therapy with empiric antibiotics, red cell and platelet transfusions may also be needed.

 Bone Marrow Transplantation